 - Roof, trunks & house accent: Impressions from The Caron Collection in 1141

 - Door & Chimney: Rainbow Linen from Rainbow Gallery in R427 (Brick Red)

 - Trees: assorted overdyed, solid, and hand-dyed green threads

 - Ground: Overdyed floss from Needle Necessities in 122, 4 strands

 - Border and letters: Sheep’s Silk from The Thread Gatherer in Christmas Red

 Following the chart below, stitch the entire design in Tent Stitch.
 Whenever stitching with overdyed threads, be sure to stitch in horizontal lines.
-This will make the cottage look more like a log cabin and will give the trees the nice shaded effect in the model.
+This will make the cottage look more like a log cabin and will give the trees a nice shaded effect, as seen in the model.